BryteLitty/math-magician/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the opportunity to learn and grow as a developer
+Thanks to Microverse for the opportunity to learn and grow as a developer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>